-The Freeze lab identifies new glycosylation disorders and tries to understand how these defects cause the disease manifestations.
+The Freeze lab not only identifies new glycosylation disorders, but also tries to understand how these defects cause the disease manifestations.
 Defects occur in genes that activate and transport sugars, assemble them into glycans and remodel them.
 Some also traffic and distribute the glycosylation machinery within cells.
 Ongoing collaborations with academic physicians provide a steady flow of new patients for analysis.
 Since very few laboratories in the United States work on CDG, we are developing new molecular diagnostic methods to handle the increasing number of patients.
-With the help of generous philanthropic support, we are seeking ways to supplement the depleted glycosylation pathways in patients.
+Increased awareness of CDG in the medical community generated expanded government funding that allies us with 10 medical centers in the US seeking additional patients to study their natural history, develop biomarkers and test emerging therapies.
+Those avenues along with the help of generous philanthropic support, enables us to extend efforts to supplement the depleted glycosylation pathways in patients.

 Hudson Freeze's Bio

 Dr. Freeze earned his Ph.D. from the University of California, San Diego in 1976.
 Subsequently he held fellowships in Biology, Medicine and Neurosciences later joined the faculty at the same institution.
-In 1988 Dr. Freeze was recruited to Sanford-Burnham Medical Research Institute.
+In 1988 Dr. Freeze was recruited to Sanford Burnham Prebys Medical Discovery Institute.